 “I’m not this much of a bumbling idiot, I promise.”

 Mike Manion and I were in the studio together for the second time.
-Having a co-host for “Steal My Show” was supposed to make this easier and more engaging.
+Having a co-host for a podcast I piloted called “Steal My Show” was supposed to make this easier and more engaging.

 It didn’t seem to be working out that way.
 Maybe the opposite.